nimabeh/nimabeh.github.io/content/home/features.md

 - Developed civic.nyc in partnership with Microsoft for University Transdisciplinary Lab at The New School.

-- Partnered with Oregon Foundation for Reproductive HealthWon by Ms.Foundation Fellowship. [(Documentation)](https://onekeyquestion.wordpress.com/)
+- Partnered with Oregon Foundation for Reproductive Health by Ms.Foundation Fellowship. [(Documentation)](https://onekeyquestion.wordpress.com/)

 ---